jotavare/philosophers/README.md

  ft_usleep(ph->pa->eat / 10);
 ```

-* Each philosopher has their own fork on the left (`left_fork`) and borrows the fork from their right neighbor using a pointer (`*right_fork`) that points to the left fork of the neighbor on the right.
+* Each philosopher has their own fork on the left (`left_fork`) and borrows the fork from their right neighbour using a pointer (`*right_fork`) that points to the left fork of the neighbour on the right.

 ```c
 while (i < p->a.total)